gasparch/vim-ide-elixir/README.md

   * Compile project from and jump to errors/warnings
   * Run ExUnit tests and jump to errors
   * Run ExUnit tests on source save and just to errors
+ * Tracing
+  * Run trace on selected ExUnit test or text selection
+  * Quickly navigate in trace file
  * Other
   * Colorschemes for Elixir programming
-  * Git integration directly from Vim.
+  * Git integration directly from Vim
   * Viewing of Module/function documentation
   * Restore buffer position on load
   * Clutter free vim-airline settings